stovepilot/udacity_nano/nosql_modelling/readme.md

 ## Assoc files
 - The event_data folder contains the source data files (not uploaded to the repo).
-- The dev folder contains the ipynb used during development.
 - The image folder contains images used in the readme.